Passenger railroad car: 1900–1950: Transition from wood to steel, new car types

 In the early 1900s, safety concerns led the railroad industry to transition from wood to steel construction.
-Steel was heavier but this transition took place simultaneously with a transition to higher-powered locomotives.
+Steel was heavier, but this transition occurred alongside the adoption of higher-powered locomotives.
 The Pennsylvania Railroad began building all-steel passenger cars in 1906 due to concerns about fire in the tunnels it was building to access Manhattan's Pennsylvania Station, which opened in 1910.
 Other railroads followed because steel cars were safer in accidents.
 During a transition period, some railroads put steel frames underneath wooden cars.

 By the 1920s, passenger cars on the larger standard gauge railroads were normally between 60 ft and 70 ft long.
-The cars of this time were still quite ornate, many of them being built by experienced coach makers and skilled carpenters.
+The cars of this time were still quite ornate, many of them built by experienced coachmakers and skilled carpenters.
 In the United States, the so-called "chair car" with individual seating became commonplace on long-distance routes.

 With the 1930s came the widespread use of stainless steel for car bodies.
 The typical passenger car was now much lighter than its carbon-steel cousins of old, though still much heavier than nineteenth-century wooden cars.
-The new "lightweight" and streamlined cars carried passengers in speed and comfort to an extent that had not been experienced to date.
+The new "lightweight" and streamlined cars carried passengers at speed and in comfort to an extent not previously experienced.
 Aluminum and Cor-Ten steel were also used in lightweight car construction, but stainless steel was the preferred material for car bodies.
-Stainless steel cars could be and often were, left unpainted except for the car's reporting marks that were required by law.
+Stainless steel cars could be and often were left unpainted except for the car's reporting marks that were required by law.

 By the end of the 1930s, railroads and car builders were debuting car body and interior styles that could only be dreamed of before.
-In 1937, the Pullman Company delivered the first cars equipped with roomettes – that is, the car's interior was sectioned off into compartments, much like the coaches that were still in widespread use across Europe.
-Pullman's roomettes, however, were designed with a single traveller in mind.
-The roomette featured a large picture window, a privacy door, a single fold-away bed, a sink and a small toilet.
-The roomette's floor space was barely larger than the space taken up by the bed, but it allowed the traveller to ride in luxury compared to the multilevel semiprivate berths of old.
+In 1937, the Pullman Company delivered the first cars equipped with roomettes – that is, the car's interior was sectioned off into compartments, much like the coaches still in widespread use across Europe.
+Pullman's roomettes, however, were designed for a single traveller.
+The roomette featured a large picture window, a privacy door, a single fold-away bed, a sink, and a small toilet.
+The roomette's floor space was barely larger than the bed took up, but it allowed the traveller to ride in luxury compared to the multilevel semi-private berths of old.

-Now that passenger cars were lighter, they were able to carry heavier loads, but the size of the average passenger that rode in them didn't increase to match the cars' new capacities.
-The average passenger car could not be made any wider or longer due to side clearances along the railroad lines, but they generally could get taller because they were still lower than many freight cars and locomotives.
+Now that passenger cars were lighter, they could carry heavier loads, but the average passenger's weight didn't increase to match the cars' new capacities.
+The average passenger car could not be made any wider or longer due to side clearances along the railroad lines.
+However, it could generally be made taller because it was still lower than many freight cars and locomotives.
 The railroads soon began building and buying dome and bilevel cars to carry more passengers.